 Changing researchers’ perspectives on animal replacement and in vitro testing through training combining of lectures, demonstrations and practical hands-on experience.

-The Dr Hadwen Trust (DHT) is the UK’s leading non-animal medical research charity.
-DHT fund and promote the development of techniques and procedures to replace the use of animals in biomedical research.
+Animal Free Research UK is the UK’s leading non-animal medical research charity.
+Animal Free Research UK fund and promote the development of techniques and procedures to replace the use of animals in biomedical research.

 Commercially available and used in 70+ labs worldwide, getting started is easy and cost effective